karthiksekars/iprice/README.md

 phpunit StringManipulationTest.php

 Since we are doing this test case for small sentence, I implemented CSV test case based on input string and first line from the generated CSV file.

+Existing Test Strings:
+hello world
+welcome to all